Joint Parliamentary Peer Group

 A school class visiting the National Assembly of Zambia

-SDG Watch Austria is a plattform of civil society organisations supporting the implementation of the SDGs.
+SDG Watch Austria is a civil society platform monitoring the implementation of the UN Agenda 2030 in Austria.

 VIDC - Vienna Institute for International Dialogue and Cooperation, Möllwaldplatz 5/3, 1040 Vienna; Tel: +43-1-713-3594

 This website has been compiled with the utmost care and accuracy.
 Nevertheless, content, images, graphics, links, etc. may be wrong or outdated or do not work.
 The website is no longer maintained from February 2020 onwards.
 No liability is assumed for external contents.The rights to images and content are, unless explicitly stated, held by the NorthSouthDialogue of Parliaments.